business

 IAP and ASO

-In-app purchase revenue directly affects your position on the “Top Grossing” charts in both stores.
-Apps with strong IAP revenue appear in these charts alongside apps with high download volume, providing an additional discovery channel.
+IAP revenue directly affects your position on the “Top Grossing” charts in both stores.
+Apps with strong purchase revenue appear alongside apps with high download volume, opening an additional discovery channel.

-The presence and pricing of in-app purchases also affects conversion rate.
-Users evaluate whether the free version offers enough value and whether the paid offerings are reasonably priced.
-Transparent IAP pricing in your store listing description can improve trust and reduce negative reviews from users who feel misled.
+The presence and pricing of in-app purchases also shapes conversion rate.
+Users evaluate whether the free version offers enough value and whether paid tiers are priced fairly.
+Transparent pricing in your store listing builds trust and reduces negative reviews from users who feel misled.

 Platform Commissions

-Both Apple and Google take a commission on in-app purchases: 30% for most developers, reduced to 15% for developers earning under $1 million annually (Apple’s Small Business Program) or for subscription revenue after the first year of a subscriber’s tenure.
+Both Apple and Google charge a commission on in-app purchases: 30% for most developers, reduced to 15% for those earning under $1 million per year (Apple’s Small Business Program) or for subscription revenue after a subscriber’s first year.